sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 What's good about the Blue Model License 1.0.0?
 The project creators [explained their reasoning in a post](https://blueoakcouncil.org/2019/03/06/model.html).
 Some notes from my non-legal mind:

-* To me it seems like the authors were concerned about how, with most existing permissive licenses, ["patent owners [may be able to] sue users and distributors of open software."](https://blueoakcouncil.org/primer#patent).
-I don't quite follow this legal concern completely, but these folks seem smart.
+* To me it seems like the authors were concerned about how, with most existing permissive licenses, ["patent owners [may be able to] sue users and distributors of open software."](https://blueoakcouncil.org/primer#patent) I _think_ the worry that the Blue Model License authors are attempting to squash here is that if software user A files a patent that involves the software, user B might be in legal trouble.
 * Their license also clearly states that "No contributor can revoke this license," which I presume is (or may be) an issue with licenses that don't explicitly state this.
-* And of course, there's a "No Liability" section to protect me from the consequences my janky Rust code, especially the projects that COULD, theoretically, be used for illegal activities.
+* And of course, there's a "No Liability" section to protect me from the consequences, especially the projects that COULD, theoretically, be used for illegal activities.

 All good, smart ideas, as far as I can tell.

 ## Finding more new-to-me licenses

 I found more licenses by the executive director of the Blue Oak Council, Kyle Mitchell, listed in [one of his blog posts](https://writing.kemitchell.com/2021/06/20/License-Round-Up).
-As you'd expect Blue Oak Model License is listed, but there are many other interesting ones.
+As you'd expect, Blue Oak Model License is listed, but there are many other interesting ones.
 I made note of the [Big Time Public License](https://bigtimelicense.com/versions/2.0.1) and [the Prosperity License](https://prosperitylicense.com/) in particular.

 ## Obligatory note on license compatibility